GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 });
 ```

 Refresh and click the **Errors** button to view the error log.
 The first error will let you know that the service worker failed to register.
-This means something went wrong during initiation.
+This means something went wrong during initiation:

 ```text
 Service worker registration failed.
 Status code: 15.